amolrairikar/NBA_Player_Clustering/README.md

 - Two-way big
 - 3&D specialists
 - Scoring playmaker
-- 3-point specialists
+- 3-point specialist
 - Rebounding big
-- Volume scorer
+- Scorer
-- Two-way superstars
+- Two-way superstar

 We’ll now dive into some trends observed and notable players for each position.
 Note that all statistics referenced below are an average for each position.